A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Geometrical finiteness

-Crampon-Marquis \cite{cramponmarquis_finitude} use two definitions of geometrical finiteness.
-Their conditions are given in terms of the boundary action.

-\begin{definition}[{Crampon-Marquis \cite{cramponmarquis_finitude}}] The action of $\Gamma$ is {\em geometrically finite on }$\partial \Omega$ if every point $\xi$ in $\Lambda_\Gamma$ is either a bounded parabolic point or a conical limit point.
-This is the same as condition (1) of Definition \ref{D:globallygf}.
+Let us from now on assume that the space $(X, d)$ is Gromov hyperbolic; then we can take as $\overline{X}$ its Gromov compactification, and we denote as $\partial X = \partial_{top} X$ its Gromov boundary as in Subsection~\ref{S:boundary}.
+Note that $(C_\Gamma, d)$ is again a proper geodesic hyperbolic metric space on which $\Gamma$ acts properly discontinuously.
+As a subset of $X$, the convex hull $C_\Gamma$ is only quasi-convex in this setting.

+It is well-known that every isometry $\gamma\in\Gamma$ is either elliptic, parabolic, or loxodromic; every parabolic element is infinite order and has exactly one fixed point in $\partial X$, and any loxodromic element is infinite order and has exactly two fixed points in $\partial X$ \cite[Lemma 2.1]{bowditch99}.
+Also, $\Lambda_\Gamma$ is basepoint independent, and moreover when $\Gamma$ is non-elementary, $\Lambda_\Gamma$ is the smallest closed $\Gamma$-invariant subset of $\partial X$ (see e.g. \cite[Th\'eor\`eme 5.1]{CoornaertMichel1993}).

+We now define geometrical finiteness as in Tukia \cite{tukia} and Bowditch \cite[p 38]{bowditch}, inspired by the work of Beardon--Maskit \cite[Theorems 2 and 3]{beardonmaskit} on characterizing existence of finite-sided fundamental domains for Kleinian groups:

-The action of $\Gamma$ is {\em geometrically finite on }$\Omega$ if every point $\xi$ in $\Lambda_\Gamma$ is either a uniformly bounded parabolic point or a conical limit point. \end{definition}
+\begin{definition} Let $(X,d)$ be a proper, hyperbolic metric space and $\Gamma$ a non-elementary group of isometries acting properly discontinuously on $X$.
+Then $\Gamma$ is {\em geometrically finite} if every point of $\Lambda_\Gamma$ is either conical or bounded parabolic. \end{definition}

-Crampon-Marquis show that these two conditions are not equivalent.
-In \cite[Proposition 10.7]{cramponmarquis_finitude}, they produce a group $\Gamma$ in $\PSL(5,\mathbb R)$ acting on a strictly convex set $\Omega$ with $C^1$ boundary in $\mathbb RP^4 $ such that the action of $\Gamma$ on $\partial\Omega$ is geometrically finite, but the action of $\Gamma$ on $\Omega$ is not geometrically finite.

-Moreover, \cite{cramponmarquis_finitude} prove that geometrical finiteness on $\Omega$ implies (3), hence by Proposition \ref{prop:growth_parabolics} it implies global geometrical finiteness.
-Namely:

-\begin{theorem}[{\cite[Th\'eor\`eme 1.8]{cramponmarquis_finitude}}] If $\Omega$ is strictly convex with $C^1$ boundary and $\Gamma$ acts geometrically finitely on $\Omega$, then $\Gamma$ is relatively hyperbolic, relative to the cusp stabilizers, and the convex core $C_\Gamma$ with the Hilbert metric is a hyperbolic metric space. \end{theorem}

-\begin{corollary} If $\Omega$ is strictly convex with $C^1$ boundary and $\Gamma$ acts geometrically finitely on $\Omega$, then the action of $\Gamma$ on $\Omega$ is globally geometrically finite. \end{corollary}

-\begin{remark} Let us note that \cite[Theorem 9.1]{cramponmarquis_finitude} also claims that (3) implies geometrical finiteness on $\Omega$, but that is unfortunately not true.
-In fact, in the above-mentioned example (\cite[Proposition 10.7]{cramponmarquis_finitude}), the convex core is hyperbolic even though the action is not geometrically finite on $\Omega$ \cite{DGK,zimmer22}.
-However, we do not need this implication in this paper, so this is irrelevant for our purposes.
-Also, \cite[Th\'eor\`eme 10.4]{cramponmarquis_finitude} turns out to be false, with the same counterexample.
-However, in the language of \cite{cramponmarquis_finitude}, the implications $(GF) \to (TF) \to (PNC)$ are true (compare to Lemma \ref{L:converse}). \end{remark}